lazaro92/SaGa/README.md

 # SaGa | Makai Toushi | Final Fantasy Legend

-A modern port of the SaGa game released by SquareSoft in the GameBoy and Wonderswan color consoles.
+A modern port of the SaGa game released by SquareSoft for the GameBoy and Wonderswan color consoles.

 ## About the game